7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 Salsa1 tbsp1g

 The total carbohydrate content for this meal is about 30g.
 This fits well with diabetic meal planning guidelines17.
-Your meal planner should aim to create meals that are balanced and nutritious.
+Your meal planner should aim to create meals that are balanced & nutritious.
 These meals should also help control blood sugar levels.

 Smart Snacking for Blood Sugar Control